OlivierBinette/blog/_posts/2019-04-15-negative-mixture-sampling-of-trigonometric-densities.md

 for some real coefficients $a_k, b_k \in \mathbb{R}$ which are such that $f(u) \geq 0$ and $a_0 = \frac{1}{2\pi} \int f(u)\,du = (2\pi)^{-1}​$.
 These provide flexible models of circular distributions which are used in studies about the mechanisms of animal orientation and also come up in bio-informatics in relationship to the protein structure prediction problem (the secondary structure of a protein - the way its backbone folds - is determined by a sequence of angles).

 I am discussing two simple sampling algorithms for such trigonometric densities.
-The first is an improvement upon the rejection sampling algorithm proposed in Fernández-Durán et al. (2014), the second uses negative mixture sampling and the third relies on the construction of spline enveloppes to the density.
+The first is the rejection sampling algorithm proposed in Fernández-Durán et al. (2014) and the second uses negative mixture sampling.

 <!--more-->